Bob Simpson (American football)

-Robert Morris Simpson (born March 29, 1954) is an American former professional football defensive end who played in the National Football League (NFL) with the Miami Dolphins for five games in 1978.
+Robert Morris Simpson (born March 29, 1954) is an American former professional football player who was a defensive end in the National Football League (NFL) with the Miami Dolphins for five games in 1978.
+He played college football for the Colorado Buffaloes.

 Professional career

-Simpson was selected by the Miami Dolphins in the eighth round (the 230th pick) of the 1976 NFL draft out of the University of Colorado before being released in training camp.
+Simpson was selected by the Miami Dolphins in the eighth round (the 230th pick) of the 1976 NFL draft out of the University of Colorado Boulder before being released in training camp.
 He was resigned by the team in the offseason before the 1978 season started.